Nash Equilbria for Quadratic Voting: Introduction

-To our knowledge the use of quadratic pricing for collective decision-making was first suggested by \citet{gl}, who proposed it as a Nash implementation of the optimal level of continuous public goods under complete information that avoids the fragility, discussed in the next paragraph, of previously suggested efficient mechanisms.\footnote{ Another common criticism of these mechanisms is that they violate individual rationality constraints if individuals are entitled to the status quo outcome. \citet{postelwaite} show that, in this environment and if entitlements to one alternative (call it the status quo) is provided to all agents, then as the population grows large as long as any event exists in which the status quo is optimal, the probability of the alternative being adopted tends toward 0.
-This weakness applies equally to QV as to any of the other mechanisms for this setting.
-As a result we consider an environment in which the alternatives are symmetric and no individual has an entitlement to any alternative.
-In this environment individual rationality does not arise as a constraint.} In an unpublished manuscript, \citet{hyzeck} provided the first variant of the heuristic rationale above to uniquely justify quadratic pricing mechanism and proposed an iterative procedure that they conjectured would converge to \citeauthor{gl}'s complete information optimum in the presence of private information.
-In a previous version of this paper, \citet{qvb} first proposed the use of QV for binary collective decision problems, and conjectured that it would lead to asymptotically efficient decisions in the environment we consider based on an (independently discovered) extension of \citeauthor{hyzeck}'s heuristic rationale. \citet{goeree} independently suggested using a detail-based, approximately direct variant of QV in the special case where values are sampled from zero-mean normal distributions, and derived an equilibrium in the case $N=2$.
+Despite this connection, the use of quadratic pricing for collective decision-making was apparently first suggested by \citet{gl}, who proposed it as a Nash implementation of the optimal level of continuous public goods under complete information that avoids the fragility of previously suggested efficient mechanisms. \citet{hyzeck} provided the first variant of the heuristic rationale above (based on incentive theory, rather than chances of being pivotal) to uniquely justify quadratic pricing mechanism and proposed an iterative procedure that they conjectured would converge to \citet{gl}'s complete information optimum in the presence of private information.
+In a preprint circulated in 2012, \citet{qvb} first proposed the use of QV for binary collective decision problems, and conjectured that it would lead to asymptotically efficient decisions in the environment considered in the present paper.
+(This was based on an extension of \citeauthor{hyzeck}'s heuristic rationale.) \citet{goeree} independently suggested using a detail-based, approximately direct variant of QV in the special case where values are sampled from zero-mean normal distributions, and derived an equilibrium in the case $N=2$.\footnote{\citeauthor{goeree} also derive an asymptotic efficiency result (cf. Proposition 2 of their article).
+While the result is true, our analysis below shows that their short proof is fallacious.
+The flaw is their use of the central limit theorem, in particular, the assertion \begin{quote} for a large electorate, the central limit theorem implies that $G(b_{i})$ limits to $\Phi (b_{i}/\sqrt{2 \pi n }\sigma)$. \end{quote} This assertion is problematic for at least two critical reasons: (1) Because the optimal ``bid'' rule $v_{i}\mapsto b_{i}$ is \emph{a priori} unknown -- and in principle dependent on the size $N$ of the electorate -- the distribution of the summands $b_{j}$ could in principle vary wildly as $N \rightarrow\infty$.
+(2) Even in the simplest settings where a central limit theorem holds (e.g., the DeMoivre-Laplace theorem for sums of Bernoulli random variables) the normal approximation breaks down in the tails of the distribution.
+This is, as we will show later, precisely the region where voters might take an ``extremist'' position, producing large discontinuities in the function $v_{i}\mapsto b_{i}$. }